 An alternative therapy is generally used instead of conventional medical treatment.

-All conventional cancer treatments, such as chemotherapy and radiotherapy, have to go through rigorous testing by law in order to prove that they work.
-Most alternative therapies have not been through such testing and there is no scientific evidence that they work.
-Some types of alternative therapy may not be completely safe and could cause harmful side effects.
+All conventional cancer treatments, such as chemotherapy and radiotherapy, have to go through rigorous testing by law.
+This is to prove that they work.
+Most alternative therapies have not been through such testing.
+And there is no scientific evidence that they work.
+Some types of alternative therapy may not be completely safe.
+And could cause harmful side effects.

 What are complementary therapies?

 Complementary therapies are used alongside conventional medical treatments prescribed by your doctor.
 They can help people with cancer to feel better and may improve your quality of life.
-They may also help you to cope better with symptoms caused by the cancer or side effects caused by cancer treatment.
+They may also help you to cope better with symptoms.
+Symptoms may be caused by the cancer or side effects caused by cancer treatment.

 A good complementary therapist won't claim that the therapy will cure your cancer.
 They will always encourage you to discuss any therapies with your cancer doctor or GP.

 There are many different types of complementary therapy, including:

 - massage therapy